The War (Angels & Airwaves song): Videos

 Although "The War" never received an official music video, a short film and a live video were released.
 The short film depicts a futuristic environment, a battle on a beach where enemy combatants shoot up through the sand from an underground facility of some kind.
 After the battle, the underground facility is shown.
 In this facility, there is a character who is strapped to a hospital type bed.
 He breaks free and is shown escaping from the facility, running from the soldiers who occupy the facility and then becoming trapped on the top of a cliff with no place to go.
-As the enemy approaches at the end of the video, the character falls backward off of the cliff.
+As the enemy approaches the end of the video, the character falls backward off of the cliff.
 This character is played by Bradley Horne, which is notable because he also played the significant role of Captain Lee Briggs in the 2011 Angels and Airwaves Science Fiction film, Love.

 Radio promo

 "The War" was released as a radio promo single only, but the disc for the single can be bought on various websites.

-The video was played worldwide and in concert and raised 3.3 million dollars which immediately was transferred in to the world's trust foundation.
+The video was played worldwide and in concert and raised 3.3 million dollars which immediately was transferred to the world's trust foundation.